-PLEASE NOTE: Review items are distributed among an international team of reviewers.
-Please submit letters and press information sheets in English only, even when sending to our Dutch postal address.
+Review items are distributed among an international team of reviewers.
+Please submit letters and press information sheets in English only, even when sending to our Dutch or Swedish postal addresses.
 Thank you!

 All submissions are then added to a Pipeline of releases from which the Team Members are allocated albums for review.

-Remember to include any supporting material and contact details etc, especially web addresses such as Official Website, Bandcamp, Facebook, MySpace, Soundcloud, Record Label etc. If you are sending us a CD/DVD please drop us an email so we can look out for it - things do sometimes get lost in the post!
+Remember to include any supporting material and contact details etc., especially web addresses such as Official Website, Bandcamp, Facebook, MySpace, Soundcloud, YouTube Channel, Instagram, record label, etc. If you are sending us a CD/DVD please drop us an email, so we can look out for it - things do sometimes get lost in the post!